Ashish65649/Walkover/API-END-POINTS.md

 Description:
-    On Registering of a user a unique user-id is generated and all its datas are saved in the database , password is saved in encrypted form.
+    On Registering of a user a unique user-id is generated and all its datas are saved in the database , password is saved in encrypted form using Bcrypt library.
 On every api hit there are multiple checks to verify the authencity of the user.

 Technology Used:
     Java 11, Hibernate, Postgres DB